Financial institutions duty

 For term deposit or short-term money market investments there was no limit on the duty per deposit.
 But for amounts of $50,000 or more and up to 185 days the duty was reduced by the number of days divided by 365; so, for example, was 0.0012% on a 73-day investment (1/5 of the year).

 The duty was levied according to the state where the bank account was domiciled, not where the account holder lived.
-About $1 billion per year was being collected just before its abolition (calculated by the Australian Bankers' Association).
+As calculated by the Australian Bankers' Association, about $1 billion per year was being collected just before its abolition.